 A new poll offers insight into what Michigan voters are feeling heading into the 2020 election cycle.

-A WDIV/Detroit News poll released this week looks at a range of topics, including Gov. Whitmer's job approval.
-Here's a look at the results:
+A WDIV/Detroit News poll released this week looks at a range of topics, including Gov. Whitmer's job approval, President Trump's approval, including on views on impeachment proceedings and trade, as well as on abortion laws moving through the Michigan Legislature.
+Here's a deeper dive into results:

 Michigan Gov. Gretchen Whitmer's approval